 People make VERY different decisions when they’re spending a business’ money vs. their own (thinking with their Consumer Brain).
 They also read different content, use social media differently, and are moved by different factors.
 Knowing which brain your decision-makers and potential clients are thinking with will change how you market, package, price, and present your services.

 If you’re not comfortable with business that might sound challenging, but making a tangible shift to a B2B mindset isn’t hard.
 You’ve already started!
 Everything here at BlackFreelance (both free and in the Academy) is B2B-focused and meant to help you understand the Business Brain.

 There are lots of other ways to develop your B2B skills and instincts too though, with materials like this for writers, setting up a Google Alert for “B2B”, or even just typing “B2B” into Twitter (as long as it’s still around) and following a few accounts so that the concept is always in front of you.
-Understanding B2B is really about exposure.
+Understanding B2B thinking is really about exposure.
 Get as much of it as you can.